wryao64/NameSayer4/README.md

 Memes will randomly drop when you listen, record and practise!
 You will be notified once you get a new meme and you can view the memes you have collected by clicking the 'Meme Rewards' button while practising.

-You could really go into the folders and find the memes but that would take away the fun :(
+You could go into the folders and find the memes but that would take away the fun :(

 Thanks if you read all the way down to here, love your work <3.